-How to Create An Ultra-Efficient (& Effective) Sales Discovery Process
+How to Create An Ultra-Efficient (& Effective) Sales Discovery Call Process

 A great discovery process does more than give you sales today.
 It continuously builds a strong pipeline that will hatch sales tomorrow.

 A thorough discovery process can actually accelerate the sales process by making it less likely that you will encounter miscommunication, objections, and misjudgments down the road.

 Here are some tips and strategies to find a fitting customer in the shortest amount of time possible.

 In my previous article about how to execute a sales discovery call, I mainly talked about building rapport and aligning interests.
 These were obtained by asking the prospect questions on the call and navigating a conversation to make a sale.

 The phone call is the foundation of a good discovery process — but the discovery process is much broader and requires you to ask yourself questions about your ideal customers.
 It’s not just about closing sales, it’s about making the process as easy and time-efficient as possible.

 After all, you probably want to spend most of your time working with the customer, not selling them.

 Great discovery is all about figuring out the pains and wants or your customers.
 Half the work should be done before the phone call.
 If you’re just starting out, then this may take a while to get right.